Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: The Geodesic Voronoi Diagram

 \begin{lemma} There may be $\Omega(mn^2 + m^3n)$ $2,3$-collapse-events. \end{lemma}

 \begin{proof} We give two constructions.
 The first one gives $\Omega(m^3n)$ $2,3$-collapse events and the second one $\Omega(mn^2)$.
 The lemma then follows.

 For the first construction we modify the construction in Fig.~\ref{fig:lowerbound_voronoi_center} slightly.
 The main idea is that each time the Voronoi center moves into a new cell defined by $F_p$, $F_q$, and $D_s$ a $2,3$-collapse event occurs.
 Thus for three sites, we get $\Omega(m^3)$ such events.
 When we repeat this process by moving $\Omega(n)$ triples along the trajectories of $p$, $q$, and $s$, the first part of the lower bound follows.
 In order to do this, we modify the polygon by adding two horizontal rectangles, one to the left of $p$ and one to the left of $q$, and a vertical rectangle, above $s$.
 These rectangles contain (the trajectories of) the future triples.
-By making the convex chains $C_p$, $C_q$, and $C_s$ steep enough, we can ensure that all events occur close enough together, limiting how long the horizontal rectangles need to be, meaning that they do not overlap the vertical path of $s$, and thus maintaining a simple polygon.
+By making the convex chains $C_p$, $C_q$, and $C_s$ steep enough, we can ensure that all events occur close enough together, limiting how long the horizontal rectangles need to be.
+Thereby, we can make sure they do not overlap the vertical path of $s$.
+Alternatively, we can make the part of the polygon containing $s$ horizontal, and use the ``zigzags'' between $C_p$ and $F_p$ and between $C_q$ and $F_q$ to adapt the length of the paths appropriately.

 The second construction is sketched in Fig.~\ref{fig:lb_23collapse2}.
 We again have an obstacle with a convex chain of complexity $\Omega(m)$.
 On the left side of this obstacle, we have $\Omega(n)$ fixed sites.
 The bisectors of adjacent sites and the lines extending the edges of the convex chain form a grid of complexity $\Omega(mn)$.
 On the right side of the obstacle, we drop a site $q_i$ such that the bisector of $q_i$ and the fixed sites sweeps over the entire grid, causing $\Omega(nm)$ 2,3-collapse events.
-By dropping $\Omega(n)$ sites sufficiently far apart, we can repeat this process $\Omega(n)$ times, leading to the second part of the lower bound.
+By dropping $\Omega(n)$ sites sufficiently far apart, we can repeat this process $\Omega(n)$ times, leading to the second part of the lower bound. \end{proof}